Keyboard shortcuts

 dumpling scaffold-config -i dump.sql -o .dumplingconf

 This beta subcommand streams the dump once and writes inferred [rules] from SQL column names (CREATE TABLE, INSERT, and PostgreSQL COPY column lists).
+It does not require an existing Dumpling config in the current directory (optional config is only merged for pg_restore / keep-original defaults).
 Heuristics are English-oriented; output is draft only—review and edit every rule, add a top-level salt (for hashing) and any ${…} secret placeholders before production use.

 Useful flags: